rtgarden/minecraftacademy/README.md

 Not much follow through in maintaining code repositories or detailing lesson plans.

+Javascript is used to create mods in Minecraft so there are some promising learn to javascript minecraft related tutorials that I need to also look into.
+So far the two best options are python and javascript for combining the minecraft environment with a "how to code" lesson plan.

-The node red stuff looks very promising however i need to do more hands on research.
+The node red stuff looks very promising however I need to do more hands on research.